 - Click on the link "Add an activity or resource" in the appropriate course section.

-- Click on the button "Add" to create the Choice activity.
-You will automatically be redirected to the settings page to configure the Choice activity.
+- You will automatically be redirected to the settings page to configure the Choice activity.

 2. Choice settings

 - Choice Name - This is the name of the vote that will be displayed on the course page.

 - Description - Describe the activity here.
 The description should include the question the students will vote on.
 An example could be: "What is your favorite color?"